-What you can do How your child responds and learns Pretend you and your child are animals by flapping your arms up and down like a bird flying, or hopping like a kangaroo or frog.
-Your child learns to use their imagination and gets exercise as they move about.
-Visit your local library to get a wide range of books and audio books for free.
-Audio books are useful as they will develop your child's listening skills and encourage their imagination.
-Tell your child stories about your own childhood and things you did.
-Your child will be delighted to learn more about their parents when they were small and cute.
-Allow your child to help you with cooking.
-They can help you roll out pastry for baking or make pancakes.
-Your child learns about different foods and how to make them.
-They also enjoy being praised for their tasty work.
-Let your child help you around the home by giving them a duster to shine furniture.
-They enjoy helping you out, even if your furniture may not end up very clean looking.
-It's the joy in taking part that is the reward and not the end result.
-Let your child know playtime will end.
-They like the chance of winding up the game instead of stopping suddenly.
-Encourage your child to tidy up after playtime.
-Have a place to store things.
-They feel pleased when they are capable of tidying up and you praise them.
-Discuss with your child what you did together and how much fun it was.
-This develops their speaking, listening and thinking skills.
+What you can do How your child responds and learns • Pretend you and your child are animals by flapping your arms up and down like a bird flying, or hopping like a kangaroo or frog. imagi child learns to use their ination and gets exercise as they about. • Visit your local library to get a wide range of books and audio books for free. devel o books are useful as they will op your child's listening skills encourage their imagination. • Tell your child stories about your own childhood and things you did. more child will be delighted to learn about their parents when they small and cute. • Allow your child to help you with cooking.
+They can help you roll out pastry for baking or make pancakes. and h child learns about different foods now to make them.
+They also being praised for their tasty • Let your child help you around the home by giving them a duster to shine furniture. your clean enjoy helping you out, even if furniture may not end up very looking.
+It's the joy in taking hat is the reward and not the esult. • Let your child know playtime will end. - like the chance of winding e game instead of stopping enly. • Encourage your child to tidy up after playtime.
+Have a place to store things. - feel pleased when they are ble of tidying up and you praise • Discuss with your child what you did together and how much fun it was. develops their speaking, listening hinking skills